 Most HR executives agree they need leaders who can think strategically, disrupt old-school business models, and create cultures that embrace change.
-But how much are they willing to invest?
+But how much are they willing to invest in effective leadership development?
 And in what types of training and development?

 To find out, we recently conducted 3 research studies to benchmark leadership development spending.

-The results are in — we’re sharing them in this benchmarking leadership development spending webinar — and it’s clear from the responses that HR executives believe a strong leadership pipeline is critical to the current and future success of their organization.
+The results are in, and it’s clear from the responses that HR executives believe investing in effective leadership development to build a strong pipeline of leaders is critical to the current and future success of their organizations.

 We compiled their responses to share the 5 factors HR executives believe are critical to a successful leadership development strategy.

-5 Characteristics of a Successful Leadership Development Strategy
+5 Characteristics of an Effective Leadership Development Strategy

-- Organizations are blending face-to-face delivery with virtual leadership development initiatives, giving leaders greater flexibility and choice in how they learn.
+- Blending modalities, such as face-to-face delivery with online leadership development training, gives leaders greater flexibility and choice in how they learn.

-- Formal programs blend with informal, bite-sized alternatives that can make development easier to accommodate and absorb.
+- Blending formal programs with informal, bite-sized alternatives, including webinars, workshops, on-demand tools, etc. makes learning easier to accommodate and absorb.